idkjay/faraway/README.md

 * bundle exec rails s
 * Navigate your browser to localhost:3000

-## Running the tests
+## Testing

-There are two types of tests in this project: RSpec testing and Enzyme testing.
+There are two types of tests in this project: RSpec testing (for unit and controller testing) and Enzyme testing.

 To run Rspec testing, first prepare the database with:
 ```